 How does a QR Code work and store data?

-A QR Code works by storing data in binary codes (the patterns or pixels you can see).
-Binary is a coding language that uses “0” and “1” (also called bits) as symbols to represent other characters in computers.
+A QR Code stores data in binary codes (the patterns or pixels you can see).
+Binary is a coding language that uses "0" and "1" (also called bits) as symbols to represent other characters in computers.

 Combining these bits can represent any information—from a simple text message to a complex URL—or even lead to a website or a video.
 This explains why you can view any content from a QR Code.

-When you scan a QR Code with your mobile device, this pattern is decoded back into binary code to reveal the information it contains.
-Then, it converts that binary code into the intended information, such as a website link, a contact, or text.
+When you scan a QR Code with your mobile device, the pattern is decoded back into binary code to reveal the information it contains.
+Then, the device converts that binary code into the intended information, such as a website link, a contact, or text.

 While QR Codes may appear to contain a random combination of patterns, each QR Code is unique and distinct.
-You can further customize it with different colors, frames, shapes, and logos using a QR Code generator.
+Using a QR Code generator, you can further customize it with different colors, frames, shapes, and logos.

 📗Note: While you can customize the shape of the QR Code, the area where your QR Code data will be stored must always be within a square.